Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/05/my-unit-testing-epiphany.md

 I promised to write up the details of this after writing the following Tweet while listening to Ian Cooper talk on “TDD: Where did it all go wrong?” at DevSouthCoast in April.

-> “I have had an epiphany at @DevSouthCoast – I’m embarrassed about some TDD techniques I have been using.
-NO MORE!”
+> I have had an epiphany at @DevSouthCoast – I’m embarrassed about some TDD techniques I have been using.
+NO MORE!

 So what was it that caused such a flash-of-light realisation?
 What was I doing so wrong?
 Here’s the story, with all the credit going to Ian Cooper who opened my eyes to this issue.